 The purpose of this task is to maintain an inventory of existing Truck Parking resources.
-The information will be used to develop an idea of where we may need to improve those facilities in order to promote the safe and efficient movement of people, goods and services.
+The information will be used to develop an idea of where we may need to improve those facilities in order to promote the safe and efficient movement of people, goods, and services.
 Truck Parking Inventory Includes:

-Locations - Route and Milepoint and/or Landmarks

-• Type of Facility - Rest Area, Weigh Station, Welcome Centers, Rest Havens, Commercial Parking Lots, etc.

-- Facilities Available (if known) Rest Rooms, Restaurants, Vending Machines - Coordinates for latitude and longitude - Parking Areas with greater than 20 spaces available

-• Minimum threshold for number of trucks to be determined by ADD Planners Assistance Coordinators, with approval by the Division of Planning, SPAC, however the number of trucks and/or spaces will not be specifically identified in this inventory.
+- Locations Route and Mile point and/or Landmarks - Type of Facility Rest Area, Weight Station, Welcome Centers, Rest Havens, Commercial Parking Lots, etc. - Facilities Available (if known) Rest Rooms, Restaurants, Vending Machines - Coordinates for latitude and longitude - Parking Areas with greater than 20 spaces available - Minimum threshold for number of trucks to be determined by ADD Planners Assistance Coordinators, with approval by the Division of Planning, SPAC, however the number of trucks and/or spaces will not be specifically identified in this inventory.
 Indicators may be included as in, less than 10 trucks, more than 10 trucks, greater than 20, etc. The numbers should indicate the number of trucks and not the number of parking spaces available.

-The LTADD has identified locations along the Western Kentucky Parkway in Grayson and Hardin Counties, the Bluegrass Parkway in Nelson and Washington Counties, and Interstate 65 in Larue and Hardin Counties.
-All of the exits are described as a general service exit.
+The LTADD has identified locations along the Western Kentucky Parkway in Grayson and Hardin Counties, the Bluegrass Parkway in Nelson and Washington Counties, and Interstate 65 in LaRue and Hardin Counties.
+All of the exits are described as general service general service exits.
 This means that the interstate or parkway exit offers travel services to truckers without overnight parking lots; or truck parking may be available along nearby streets.
 5.2 Map of Truck Parking Inventory

-LTADD - TRUCK PARKING FACILITIES
+LTADD - TRUCK PARKING FACILITIES Chapter 6: Rail Freight Loading/Unloading Facilities

-CHAPTER 6: LIST OF RAIL YARDS

-A list of rail yards showing active railroads including rail yard locations throughout the state was collected in FY10.
+6.1 Introduction A list of rail yards showing active railroads including rail yard locations throughout the state was collected in FY10.
 Each year the ADD reviews this listing for minor revisions.
 During this process, if rail yards are discovered that are not identified, the ADD planner records the name and location and updates the list and map providing the information to KYTC.
-If during this process a rail yard is discovered to be no longer active, then the updated listing to KYTC will be noted as "not in use".
+If during this process a rail yard is discovered to be no longer active then the updated lusting to KYTC will be noted as "not in use."
 Contacts and local knowledge should be cultivated regarding the region's rail yards and updates submitted to KYTC on an as needed basis.
-During the course of business it may become necessary to contact local stakeholders and/or industry experts in order to garner local input on transportation issues or opportunities affecting the area.
+During the course of business, it may become necessary to contact local stakeholders and/or industry experts in order to garner local input on transportation issues or opportunities affecting the area.
 The LTADD maintains this list of rail yards in order to know where improvements to intermodal connections may be warranted in order to promote the safe and efficient movement of goods and services.
 There are 4 rail yards currently in operation in the Lincoln Trail region.
 These yards are operated by Paducah and Louisville Railway (PAL), CSX and the United States Government (USG).
 PAL operates the most yards in the region with two active yards.
 The USG operates a rail line for the Fort Knox military installation.

-The rail yard locations are illustrated in the map in section 7.2.
+The rail yard locations are illustrated in the map in section 6.2.
 More information can be obtained by contacting the LTADD transportation planner.
 6.2 Map of Rail Yard Locations

 LTADD - RAIL SYSTEM

-CHAPTER 7: BICYCLE PEDESTRIAN ASSETS
+Chapter 7: Bicycle Pedestrian Assets

+7.1 Introduction

 The ADD works with identified communities to locate any existing bicycle or pedestrian assets or accommodations within the jurisdiction to develop spatial information accordingly.
 Accommodations or assets may include: location of sidewalks, crosswalks, bike lanes, etc.